miraland-labs/miraland/docs/src/validator/get-started/setup-a-validator.md

 Make sure to implement log rotate as well.
 Once you have the system service configured, start your validator using the newly configured service:

 ```
-sudo systemctl enable --now sol
+sudo systemctl enable --now mln
 ```

-Now verify that the validator is running properly by tailing the logs and using the commands mentioned earlier to check gossip and Solana validators:
+Now verify that the validator is running properly by tailing the logs and using the commands mentioned earlier to check gossip and Miraland validators:

 ```
-tail -f /home/sol/solana-validator*.log
+tail -f /home/mln/miraland-validator*.log
 ```

 ## Monitoring

-`solana-watchtower` is a command you can run on a separate machine to monitor your server.
-You can read more about handling [automatic restarts and monitoring](../best-practices/monitoring.md#solana-watchtower) using Solana Watchtower here in the docs.
+`miraland-watchtower` is a command you can run on a separate machine to monitor your server.
+You can read more about handling [automatic restarts and monitoring](../best-practices/monitoring.md#miraland-watchtower) using Miraland Watchtower here in the docs.

 ## Common issues